scrapy/scrapy/docs/topics/xpath-tutorial.rst

 In fact, HTML authors usually indent their tags with whitespace for readability.
 This does not usually change the layout in your browser.
-But this whitespace counts as text nodes for XPath data model, it is not stripped nor filtered.
+But this **whitespace counts as text nodes** for XPath's data model, it is not stripped nor filtered.

 Let's represent that ``<div>`` as a Python string as it appears in the HTML source::